‘The Bachelor’ 2017 Spoilers: Rachel Lindsay Reveals Why She Was Eliminated

-The Bachelor 2017 spoilers reveal that Rachel Lindsay has made it into the final four during Season 21.
+Bachelor 2017 spoilers reveal that Rachel Lindsay has made it into the final four during Season 21.
 While the Texas attorney and Nick Viall seem to have a deep connection, the network spoiled Rachel’s journey by revealing her as the new Bachelorette, meaning she was not given the final rose at the end of the season.

 According to People Magazine, Rachel Lindsay is now speaking out on her elimination from The Bachelor, which has yet to be shown on the series, and what went wrong between her and Nick Viall.

 “I’m somebody who can feel a connection from the beginning, but in this process I was pretty skeptical.
 So I did think that I would feel that with Nick.
 I was really shocked from our first meeting, I was like, ‘Hey there’s something about this guy.
 I’m surprised.
 I like him.’
 I could feel the energy between us.
-I didn’t necessarily doubt what we had, I still thought that I could be the one in the end,” the new Bachelorette says of her time with Nick Viall.
+I didn’t necessarily doubt what we had, I still thought that I could be the one in the end,” the new Bachelorette says of her time with Nick Viall.”

 Sadly for Rachel, she reveals that Nick was ultimately “looking for something else,” and she was eliminated.
 Lindsay went on to say that she was devastated by Viall’s decision to let her go.